-A 20-pin main power supply connector and an 8-pin CPU PWR connector (JPW3) are located on the motherboard.
+There are two 20-pin main power supply connectors (JWR1, JWR2) and a 4-pin auxiliary power connector (JP10) on the motherboard.
 These power connectors meet the SSI EPS 12V specification.
-The 4-pin 12V PWR supply is required to provide adequate power to the system.
-The UIO PWR, located at J17, is also required for the UIO slot.
-For the 8-pin PWR (JPW3), please refer to the item listed below.
+For power supply to work properly, please follow the instructions given below.
 See the table on the right for pin definitions.
+Also refer to the layout below for the PWR connector locations.